breakds/chumpy/README.md

 - Easy access to derivatives via auto differentiation
 - Easy local optimization methods (12 of them: most of which use the derivatives)

+Based on the original chumpy by @mattloper, I have updated it so that it works with python 3.6+.

 Usage
 -----